The Peace Destinations

 Cultural Experiences and Local Life

 Shopping in Tahiti is another way to connect with local culture.
-Tahitian black pearls shopping is especially popular, as these pearls are among the finest in the world and make meaningful souvenirs.
+Tahitian black pearl shopping is especially popular, as these pearls are among the finest in the world and make meaningful souvenirs.

-These experiences help travellers understand the rhythm of island life beyond resorts and beaches.
+These experiences help travellers understand the rhythm of island life beyond resorts and beaches, offering another top thing to do in Tahiti.

 Cruises and Luxury Experiences